The Farm to Consumer Legal Defense Fund (FTCLDF) provides Softwine Press with the legal reasoning behind selling softwine in Maryland.

 To think like a goat

-The following considerations apply to Nigerian Dwarf goats left to their own devices in a suburban barn.
+The following considerations apply to Nigerian Dwarf goats left to their own devices.
 Trained goats, other breeds of goats, or goats in other circumstances, may act differently.

 Consider a group of people at a smorgasbord.
 And there are exotic foods on the table.
 What is a strategy for eating?
 One way is to wait till everyone else fills up their plate and then watch to find out what they like.

 If people are leaving over a certain food on their plate, that food is probably something to avoid.

 Conversely, if they are eating a certain food, that food is probably going down well.

 Goats have a sophisticated smorgasbord system to communicate with each other what is worthwhile to eat.
 It involves what I call congregating, questioning, and waiting.

 A. Congregating means a herd of goats like eating from the same area.
 Say there are two buckets of exactly the same food.
 The goats will move from bucket to bucket.
 Some will choose one bucket, some the other.
 After a while some may switch buckets.
 It can get to the point where they all want to eat from the same bucket.
 That bucket becomes the popular “restaurant” and they will all fight to eat there.
 Even though the same, exact food is right “next door”.
 We can also call this phenomenon “bucket hopping”, analogous to bar hopping.
 Or “line waiting” analogous to how people will wait in line to get into a fancy reataurant.